msillano/tuyaDAEMON/tuyaDAEMON/README.md

  - [**tuyaTRIGGER module**](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER) for Tuya-cloud comunications, adds extra capabilities:
    - The start of **tuya automations** from _node-red_.
    - The ability to fire **node-red flows** from _smartlife_, enabling _node-red remote_ and _vocal_ control.
-   - The management RT of `'mirror' devices` for _all devices not caught at low-level by **tuyapi**_.
+   - The management RT of `'mirror' devices` for _all devices not caught at low-level by **tuyapi**_.ù

   - [**System module:**](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system) In form of `'fake' device` **_system** offerts some useful properties: _Alarms_ in case of WiFi, Lan or AC power down, access to remote tuyaDEAMON servers, etc. See also the [reference documentation](https://github.com/msillano/tuyaDAEMON/blob/main/devices/_system/device__system.pdf).

-  - _Extra flow_: "mirror devices" with some examples of triggers use.
+  - **tuyaDEAMON MQTT:** a broker that offerts acces to tuyaDAEMON via MQTT and allows the use of [simple UI](https://raw.githubusercontent.com/msillano/tuyaDAEMON/main/pics/ScreenShot_20210612210400.png).

   - _Extra flow_: ["PM detector"](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), a `'custom' device` study case, this device uses USB-serial to comminicate.

  - _Extra flow_: ["watering_sys"](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'watering_sys':-case-study), a `OO level 2 device` study case, a custom super-device build using 2 switch and 1 sensor.
 With an UI ad hoc.

+ - _Extra subflow_: ["Ozone_PDMtimer"](https://github.com/msillano/tuyaDAEMON/wiki/custom-device--MQTT-'Ozone_PDMtimer'-case-study) example of MQTT devices integration, using ad-hoc device node.

+- _Extra flow_: "mirror devices" with some examples of triggers use.

  - _Extra flow_: ["exta.test"](extra/test%20devices) with some examples of device tests

 - **tuiaDAEMON.toolkit** is an [external application](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) in PHP that uses a MySQL database to store all information about the devices and creates some useful artifacts.
 Using this app, you can test the capabilities of any new device, sending commands (GET/SET/MULTIPLE/SCHEMA/REFRESH) to all DPs.
 A growing collection of [known devices](https://github.com/msillano/tuyaDAEMON/tree/main/devices) is ready, but it is easy to extend it to your new devices.